rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 You'll need Python with the PyQt5 dependency installed (`pip install pyqt5`) along with [NX Game Info](https://github.com/garoxas/NX_Game_Info) (and the appropriate prod.keys) before you get started.

-First, open the tool and click "Import NX Game Info".
+First, open the tool with Python and click "Import NX Game Info".
 In the window that pops up, paste the output that NX Game Info provides you and press Import:

 ![1 nx game info output](https://github.com/user-attachments/assets/e4c83e0c-0cd5-47f7-bea0-d1a4f91dccbe)